Multilingual Simplification of Medical Texts: Evaluation of Simplification Models

 \paragraph{Training Setup.} We evaluate models on train/test/validation splits shown in Table~\ref{table:splits}.
-The train split is composed entirely of data from \datanoisy{} while test and validation splits are subsets of \datahuman{}.
+The train split is composed of both the entirety of \datanoisy{} and a portion of \datahuman{} while test and validation splits are subsets of \datahuman{}.
 Fine-tuned models (mT5, Flan-T5) were trained over a single epoch with a learning rate of 5e-5 and used the AdamW optimizer.
 For both mT5 and Flan-T5 (zero-shot and fine-tuned), nucleus sampling with a top-p of 0.95 was used as the decoding strategy.
 GPT-3 was evaluated using a temperature of 0.7.